What is a Traditional IRA, and How Does it Work?

 Traditional IRA contribution limits

-The extra $1,000 for this older age group is referred to as a “catch-up” contribution, which the IRS offers to encourage savings and help ease the financial burden of retirement: especially for those who didn’t save enough when they were younger.
-This amount will likely be tweaked annually due to cost-of-living adjustments.
+The extra $1,000 for this older age group is referred to as a “catch-up” contribution, something the IRS offers to encourage savings and help ease the financial burden of retirement: especially for those who didn’t save enough when they were younger.

-You can also continue to make contributions for the previous year up until the income tax deadline.
-In other words, you can do so (in any amount, up to the limit) for 2023 until April 15, 2024.
+Note you can continue to make contributions for the previous year up until the income tax deadline.
+In other words, you can do so (in any amount, up to the limit) for 2025 until April 15, 2026.

 Traditional IRA income limits

-More specifically, if you’re a single filer with a MAGI of $77,000 or less and participate in a plan at work, you can deduct your full traditional IRA contribution.
-For those filing jointly, the MAGI threshold to receive a full tax deduction is $123,000.
+More specifically, if you’re a single filer with a MAGI of $79,000 or less and participate in a plan at work, you can deduct your full traditional IRA contribution.
+For those filing jointly, the MAGI threshold to receive a full tax deduction is $126,000.
+You can also qualify for partial deductions if you’re single and make between $79,001 and $89,000 or married and filing jointly with a combined between $126,001 and $146,000.

 Traditional IRA penalties